twolfson/twolfson.com/articles/readability-formalized.md

 If a project uses 1 layout, then adding another layout decrease readability?
 Maybe.
 Maybe not.

 TODO: Rename all patterns to layouts.

+First proof: Indented blocks have higher readability than unindented ones

+Second proof: Guido was right about using `:` for conditionals.
+Readability is improved as these are more distinguishable from other loops

+Third proof: Code chunking improves readability

+TODO: This might require each sequence to have a purpose =/

+Fourth proof: Keeping commenting consistent among chunked pieces makes code more readable

+Proposition: Does length limited code make it more readable?

+Proposition: Is CoffeeScript less readable since invocations are less distinguishable?

+TODO: Readability is amount of repeated patterns in a given set of text (may be multiple files).

+TODO: Let A, B, C, U, V, W be patterns.
+Proof that R((U + V + W) + (A + B + C)) < R((A + B + C) + (A + B + C))